ubccr/coldfront/extra/djangoapps/freeipa/README.md

 projects and subscriptions.

-A command line tool is also provided with this app that allows an administrator to check the consistency between Colfront and FreeIPA and optionally sync any discrepancies.
+A command line tool is also provided with this app that allows an administrator to check the consistency between Coldfront and FreeIPA and optionally sync any discrepancies.

 ## Design